Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/running-convex-lisp/sandbox.md

 ## Running transactions

-The bottom area is wehre transaction code is entered.
+The bottom area is where transaction code is entered.
 All results are displayed in the upper area.
 To test it out, try entering the following piece of code:

 ```clojure
 (+ 2 2)